 An External Reset is generated by a low level on the $\overline{\text{RESET}}$ pin.
-Reset pulses longer than the minimum pulse width (see "" on page 333) will generate a reset, even if the clock is not running.
+Reset pulses longer than the minimum pulse width (see "Reset, Brown-out and Internal Voltage Reference characteristics" on page 334) will generate a reset, even if the clock is not running.
 Shorter pulses are not guaranteed to generate a reset.
-When the applied signal reaches the Reset Threshold Voltage - $V{RST}$ - on its positive edge, the delay counter starts the MCU after the Time-out period - $t{TOUT}$ - has expired.
+When the applied signal reaches the Reset Threshold Voltage - V{RST} - on its positive edge, the delay counter starts the MCU after the Time-out period - t{TOUT} - has expired.